+Hone your digital photography skills in a picture-perfect part of the world.
 Using Maine’s beautiful outdoors as your backdrop, you and your group mates will collaborate, create, and edit memorable photos together under the watchful eye of our professional photography instructor.
 No experience is necessary – over eight days, you’ll learn, practice, and discuss the basics of digital photography.
 Your final portfolio may include anything from rugged landscapes, to portraits of your peers, to coastal wildlife.
 Amid your photography sessions and visits to quaint coastal towns, your group will also take time for meaningful community service, coastal hiking, beach-combing, and sea kayaking.
 You’ll leave the trip with great new friendships, a heightened understanding and appreciation for photography, a digital portfolio of your images, and a professionally printed and framed piece of your work.

-From our home base in mid-coast Maine, we’ll split our time between learning the nitty-gritty of digital photography with our instructor, and exploring the surrounding area with our cameras.
-We will experiment with apertures, shutter speed, lighting, and more.
-We’ll work on individual photos and editing, as well as collaborate in the analysis and feedback process.
+From our home base in mid-coast Maine, we’ll split our time between learning the nitty-gritty of digital photography with our professional instructor and exploring the stunning surrounding area with our cameras.
+Capturing classic Maine sights and scenery – lobster traps, rocky coastlines, and iconic lighthouses – we’ll experiment with apertures, shutter speed, lighting, and more.
+We’ll focus (no pun intended) on editing and individual photos while simultaneously collaborating in the analysis and feedback process.

 Please see our General FAQ page for many more frequently asked questions and answers!